Chen Zhao Sen's Tai Chi Training School

 An Introduction to the School.

-The Chenjiagou Gongfu Taijiquan School is a small Chen Tai Chi school in the village of Chenjiagou, headed by Chen Zhao Sen.
+The Chenjiagou Gongfu Taijiquan School is a small, traditional Chen Style Tai Chi school in the village of Chenjiagou, headed by Chen Zhao Sen and his son Chen Zhi Wei.
+The quality of teaching there is excellent.

 Training Mirrors inside the School

 The school itself has a warm friendly feeling to it.
-Age groups are mixed, and everyone eats together on a daily basis.
+Age groups are mixed, and everyone eats together in Chen Zhao Sen's house on a daily basis.
+As one person commented, the cook is ever trying to fill your bowl with tasty home made noodles.

-Most students sleep in the school premises which are of good quality and things are set up pretty well to support your intensive study at the school.
+Most students sleep in the school premises and things are set up pretty well to support your intensive study at the school.

-The prices are about 4000-5000Y per month for international students inclusive of as much food as you can eat and accommodation.
+The prices are about 5000Y per month for international students inclusive of as much food as you can eat and accommodation.

 Chen Zhao Sen is the current head of a Chen family lineage, a direct descendent of Chen Wang Ting and in a line that has maintained the Tai Chi at the highest level.